patternfly/patternfly-quickstarts/packages/module/README.md

 Ideally @patternfly/quickstarts will use the consumer provided PatternFly styles, only use these stylesheets if really needed.

-`quickstarts-standalone.min.css` nests the css classes within a **.pfext-quick-start__base** parent, so that they have higher specificity. `patternfly-global.css` includes component styles that we cannot nest with more specificiy (for example Drawer since it can include consumer components that depend on an older PF version).
+`quickstarts-standalone.min.css` nests the css classes within a **.pfext-quick-start__base** parent, so that they have higher specificity. `patternfly-global.css` includes component styles that we cannot nest with more specificity (for example Drawer since it can include consumer components that depend on an older PF version).

 > Note: Only use these stylesheets if necessary!
 ```js